Open-Attestation/documentation-website/website/docs/integrator-section/transferable-record/overview.md

 ![Overview of components](/docs/integrator-section/transferable-record/overview/overview.png)

-In the image above, we can see 3 different states of documents:
+The image above shows three different states of documents:

 1. An unissued document (`0xaaaa...aaaa`) will have an owner `0x0000...0000`
 1. An issued document (`0xbbbb...bbbb`) will have an owner which is either an Externally Owned Account (EOA) or a smart contract (ie `0x8888...8888`)